webappio/docs/advanced-workflows/040-oauth.md

 OAuth is what lets you log in to a service with an existing Google or Facebook account.

-Layer customers often need to set a redirect target from their "test app" on an external service to allow logging in to their own accounts.
+webapp.io customers often need to set a redirect target from their "test app" on an external service to allow logging in to their own accounts.

 For this use case, we've created the `layer-oauth-target.cidemo.co` endpoint, and the flow looks like this: